victorohden/photography_coordinates/README.md

 # Extracting GPS Information from Smartphone Photos

 This repository demonstrates how to extract GPS information from smartphone photos and plot it in an interactive `.html` file.
+Also, we generate a `.csv` file, allowing to open this coordinate in different GIS/Softwares.

 ## Why Extract GPS Coordinates?